ibm-messaging/mq-dev-patterns/Spring-JMS/README.md

 to run until interrupted.

-You can enable any number of levels.
+You can enable any number of levels, although multiple message consumers may compete with each other.

 ### Level 101 Sample